hmarlatte/hmarlatte.github.io/_pages/teaching.md

 ---

 **Professional Development**
+ *2023-2025*\

-I have completed the [Advanced Undergraduate Teaching Program certificate](http://tatp.utoronto.ca/certificate-program/autp-certificate/).
+I have completed the [Advanced Undergraduate Teaching Program certificate](http://tatp.utoronto.ca/certificate-program/autp-certificate/) from the University of Toronto.
 Through this program, I gained skills in structuring courses, lesson planning, and effective teaching strategies, which I continue to apply in my classes.

 ---